3 Customer Experience Myths Debunked and Set Straight

 2. Head off the potential for subsequent calls by having employees practice next issue avoidance and being a little bit proactive.
 For example: “Hey, now that we’ve addressed what’s really on your mind right now, let me tell you about what might happen next.”
 Proactively avoiding future issues offers a huge value to the customer because it reduces effort.

 3. Succeed on the emotional side of the service interaction.
 I’m recommending you turn to The Effortless Experience for experience engineering tactics and very specific things you can do to manage this.
-For myself, I suggest using video to manage that emotional side of the service interaction (more on that in this book and in this podcast episode).
+For myself, I suggest using video to manage that emotional side of the service interaction (more on that in this podcast episode).

 4. Use incentive systems for service reps that value the quality of the experience over merely speed and efficiency.
 It’s much easier to measure and reward speed and efficiency compared to quality, but quality service and support go a long way toward effort reduction.
 It’s a huge value driver in your business.